Morley finite element analysis for fourth-order elliptic equations under a semi-regular mesh condition: Application to the fourth-order elliptic problem

 Let $\{ \mathbb{T}_h\}$ be a family of conformal meshes with semiregular properties (Assumption \ref{ass1}).
 Let $T \in \mathbb{T}_h$ be an element satisfying Condition \ref{cond2} which satisfy (type \roman{sone}) in Section \ref{sec322}.
 Let $w \in H^1_0(\Omega)$.
 We then have

 For the first and second terms on the R.H.S. of \eqref{newerror=630}, the Gauss--Green formula and \eqref{Mh=5} yield:

-From the first and second terms on the R.H.S. of \eqref{newerror=631}, we can estimate the proof for \eqref{Merr=19}.
-To complete the consistency error estimate, we must estimate the third term of the R.H.S. of \eqref{newerror=630} and the third term of the R.H.S. of \eqref{newerror=631}; that is, we show that there exists $w \in H_0^1(\Omega)$ such that
+{The first and second terms on the R.H.S. of \eqref{newerror=631} can be estimated in the same way as the terms $J_1$ and $J_2$ in \eqref{Merr=19}.} To complete the consistency error estimate, we must estimate the third term of the R.H.S. of \eqref{newerror=630} and the third term of the R.H.S. of \eqref{newerror=631}; that is, we show that there exists $w \in H_0^1(\Omega)$ such that

 However, achieving \eqref{error=17} and \eqref{error=18} for anisotropic meshes may be difficult.
 Meanwhile, we can deduce the error estimate of the usual Morley finite element method on isotropic meshes, see \cite[Lemma 6]{WanJin06}.